teachop/xcore_neopixel_leds/README.md

 The application is designed for and tested on the XMOS startKIT, but it should be possible to change the target in the makefile.

 ###xcore_neopixel_leds
 Two tasks make up the application, a pattern generator task and a driver task.
 These are connected with a channel, which is a language and hardware communication feature.
+These two tasks are started in main using par.
+Main connects them together with a chan passed to the tasks.

 ####blinky_task